vpenso/scripts/docs/c.md

 long v = (long) w;              // cast into long
 ```

-# Expressions
+# Expressions & Statements

-An expression is created by combining operands and operators.
+An expression is created by combining operands and operators:

 * **Operand**: A piece of data that is acted on by an operator.
 * **Operator**: Mathematical or logical performed on one or more operands.
 * **Operator precedence**: Order in which complex expressions are resolved

-## Operators
+A statement is a complete C instruction for the computer:

+* Smallest element that expresses an action to be carried out
+* End with a semicolon `;` as **statement terminator**.

+Statements are **executed**, while expressions are **evaluated**.

 ### Assignment

+Assign the value on the right side of the equal sign to the operand on the left side.

 List of assignment operators: